8 Best Keuka Lake Wineries to Visit in the Finger Lakes

 Keuka Lake Wine Tour

 If you’re looking for a hassle-free way to explore the Keuka Lake region, this is a great tour option.
-It includes transportation and tastings at four wineries, including the legendary Dr. Konstantin Frank.
+It includes tastings at three wineries, an educational tour, transportation, and pick-up at select hotels.
+You even have the option to add on a gourmet lunch.

 Recommendations may be affiliate links on which I earn a small commission at no additional cost to you.
 This helps me share new wine destinations with you and I only recommend products and services that I love and think you’ll love too!